Food: Surviving on Venus

 To be honest my original interest in this was from the perspective of writing fiction.
 Andy Weir, wrote the amazing book, the Martian, which got turned into an almost equally great movie by Ridley Scott.
 In it our hero Mark Watney, who has stranded on Mars has to survive by growing potatoes in Martian soil.

 At this location there is no access to any soil as on Mars, so we have to grow without soil.
 That is actually perfectly possible.
 It is referred to as hydroponics, which means nutrients are dissolved in water and the roots of the plants are exposed to this water.
-This can happen in many different kinds of ways.
-Either the water can run past the roots or one can use aeroponics, which means a mist of nutrient water is sprayed on the roots and regular intervals.
+This can happen in many different ways.
+Either the water is run past the roots or one uses aeroponics, meaning a mist of nutrient water is sprayed on the roots at regular intervals.

 There are several concerns here, what equipment do we need?
 What resources needs to be imported from the earth and what can be sourced locally?
-How much space do we need, which again depends on answering the question of what does a human actually need to live?
+How much space do we need?
+To answer that we need to figure out what exactly what type of nutrients and how much a human need to survive and thrive.

 Raw Materials and Nutrients